 In March 2020, the World Health Organization categorized the current coronavirus disease ("COVID-19") as a pandemic.
 COVID-19 continues to spread throughout the United States and other countries across the world, and the duration and severity of its effects are currently unknown.
 While we expect the effects of the pandemic to continue to negatively impact our results of operations, cash flows and financial position, the current level of uncertainty over the economic and operational impacts of COVID-19 means the related financial impact cannot be reasonably estimated at this time.
-Our condensed consolidated financial statements presented herein reflect certain estimates and assumptions made by management that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and reported amounts of revenue and expenses during the reporting periods presented.
+Our condensed consolidated financial statements presented herein reflect certain estimates and assumptions made by management that affect the reported amounts of assets and liabilities and disclosure of such assets and liabilities at the date of the condensed consolidated financial statements and reported amounts of revenue and expenses during the reporting periods presented.

 Such estimates and assumptions affect, among other things, our goodwill, long-lived asset and identifiable intangible asset valuation; inventory valuation; assessment of the annual effective tax rate; valuation of deferred income taxes; the allowance for doubtful accounts; and measurement of cash incentive plans.
-Due to COVID-19, we determined that a goodwill impairment evaluation triggering event occurred during the three months ended March 31, 2020.
-After performing an interim review of impairment as of March 31, 2020, our reporting units continue to have estimated fair values greater than their respective carrying values.
-Events and changes in circumstances arising after March 31, 2020, including those resulting from the impacts of COVID-19, will be reflected in management's estimates for future periods.
+In consideration of COVID-19, we evaluated our financial position and determined that a goodwill impairment evaluation triggering event did not occur during the three months ended June 30, 2020 and, therefore, an interim review of impairment was not required.
+Events and changes in circumstances arising after June 30, 2020, including those resulting from the impacts of COVID-19, will be reflected in management's estimates for future periods.